pyjiang/pyjiang.github.io/news/_posts/2024-04-04-new-members.md

 tags: [news]
 ---
 Welcome two new staff members [Valeria] and [Corrine], and four undergraduate research assistants -- [Pratham], [Chetan], [Amanda] and [Shreya] to the Jiang Lab!
+Can't wait to get the wet-lab up and going and push the research forward as a team!

 [Valeria]: /team/valeria-icaza/